-- Pipe material shall be a thick-walled plastic pipe or another material type listed in D6-04.3 or a type approved by the City. - Pipe shall have a minimum diameter of three (3) inches and a maximum diameter of eight (8) inches. - The underdrain shall be placed in the retention zone at the highest elevation allowable to promote maximum infiltration and evapotranspiration while preventing overflows. - Retention zone aggregates shall meet requirements per D6-04.1 and shall have a minimum uncompacted depth of one (1) foot.
+- Pipe material shall be a thick-walled plastic pipe or another material type listed in D6-04.3 or a type approved by the City. - Pipe shall have a minimum diameter of three (3) inches and a maximum diameter of eight (8) inches. - The underdrain shall be placed in the retention zone at least 6 inches above the bottom of the retention zone, and with at least 1 foot of retention zone material above the pipe (i.e., minimum uncompacted retention zone depth of 21 inches for a 3-inch-diameter pipe and 26 inches for an 8-inch-diameter pipe).. - Retention zone aggregates shall meet requirements per D6-04.1 and shall have a minimum uncompacted depth of one (1) foot without an underdrain, or 21 inches with an underdrain.